Muzammilk3/FORM/DEPLOYMENT.md

 ### Step 3: Configure Environment Variables
 Add these environment variables in Render:

 **⚠️ Security Note**: Never commit real credentials to your repository.
 Use environment variables in your deployment platform.
+This repository uses only placeholder values for documentation purposes.

 ```env
 NODE_ENV=production